KevinBrack/Unity-2018-Cookbook/Chapter01_coreUI/notes.md

 **One more note!
 If we now try to remove the CountdownTimer component from the inspector we get an alert saying "Can not remove: required by Fade Away Script"**

 ## Displaying a 3D text mesh

+Now using the 3D template.
+Created `Scrollz` C# script to handle the movement.

+`Scrollz` is accessing `transform.position` and `transform.TransformDirection(0, 1, 0)` in order to move the text up in the y axis.

+We also edited the FOV (Field of view) of the main camera to it's highest position to make sure the text dissapeared to a vanishing point.